 Turning to food when you're upset or anxious is rarely a good idea.
 After all, eating your feelings can lead to unhealthy weight gain and post-binge guilt, not to mention an upset stomach.
-If you're an emotional eater, however, you should know that stress eating isn't all-bad.
+But if you're an emotional eater, you should know that stress eating isn't all bad.
 In fact, sometimes it can actually be quite good.
 If you eat the right foods, that is.

 Obviously, cake and ice cream are unhealthy choices when you're stressed.
 Foods like oatmeal, however, may actually help you cope.

 "Oatmeal is a non-wheat grain, high in antioxidants and beneficial plant compounds called polyphenols.
-Most notable is a unique group of antioxidants called avenanthramides, which are almost solely found in oats and are natural anti-inflammatory qualities," Cohen says.
-"Avenanthramides help lower blood pressure levels by increasing the production of nitric oxide, a gas molecule that helps dilate blood vessels and leads to better blood flow, which in turn reduces stress."
+Most notable is a unique group of antioxidants called avenanthramides, which are almost solely found in oats and have natural anti-inflammatory qualities," Cohen says.
+"Avenanthramides help lower blood-pressure levels by increasing the production of nitric oxide, a gas molecule that helps dilate blood vessels and leads to better blood flow, which in turn reduces stress."

 Not a fan of oatmeal?
 Try turkey.